Waltham Cultural Council

 -Teens

-FY24 Local Guidelines
+FY26 Local Guidelines

 The Waltham Cultural Council supports the arts, humanities, and sciences through grants and advocacy for nonprofit cultural organizations, schools, and artists.
 Through our efforts, we strive to make our community a better place to live, work, and visit.
 As a public investor in the arts, humanities, and sciences, we work to ensure everyone in our community has a place in our rich cultural life.

-The following priorities are based on the community input survey of 2023.
-Applicants that meet the criteria below will be more likely to receive funds than those that do not.
+New applicants are encouraged to apply.
+Applicants that meet the council priorities will be more likely to receive funds than those that do not.

 How Grant Recipients Are Paid